A weekend in: Sheffield

-For those who prefer a more intimate affair we have the (not so secret) underground speak-easy that goes by the name of Public.
+For those who prefer a more intimate affair, we have the (not so secret) underground speak-easy that goes by the name of Public.
 An apt name for a bar situated in old public toilets.
 Before the more squeamish of you click away, take a look at what they have done with the place.
 They have both looks and integrity, offering perfected cocktails with local ingredients and a solid minimal waste strategy.
 An exclusive spot with none of the haughty attitude.

-After an evening of delicious food and drinks there is nowhere we would rather stay than Brocco on the Park.
+After an evening of delicious food and drinks, there is nowhere we would rather stay than Brocco on the Park.
 Rest your weary head upon one of the super soft pillows, or better yet, sink into the freestanding bath in your room for ultimate luxury.
 A renovated Edwardian villa with a relaxed Scandi vibe, expect simple luxuries and lovingly considered detail.
-Brocco holds collaborative food and drink events throughout the year, it’s no wonder they are multiple award winners!
+Brocco holds collaborative food and drinks events throughout the year, it’s no wonder they are multiple award winners!
 Also, it’s rumoured that Picasso stayed here back in the day.

 Although you can enjoy a beautiful breakfast at the Brocco, the sightseers may want to venture further afield.
-With a whole Saturday of exploring ahead we recommend making a pit stop in Upshot Espresso.
+With a whole Saturday of exploring ahead, we recommend making a pit stop in Upshot Espresso.
 A small but perfectly formed menu (get the waffles!) means you’ll have more time to consider your coffee.
 There are often 4 or 5 batches on offer and a friendly team of staff to help you chose.

 While away your Saturday by browsing the extensive Antiques Quarter.
-The quantity and varied selection of items on offer makes you feel like you’re exploring a treasure trove and the often rough and tumble nature of some stores means that you can still whittle out a bargain.
+The quantity and varied selection of items on offer make you feel like you’re exploring a treasure trove and the often rough and tumble nature of some stores means that you can still whittle out a bargain.

-One of our favourite galleries however, is worth the 40-minute drive; The Hepworth Wakefield.
+One of our favourite galleries, however, is worth the 40-minute drive; The Hepworth Wakefield.
 Named after Barbara Hepworth, the sculptor born in Wakefield, whose organic works can’t fail to inspire.
 The museum has an extensive collection of her works, alongside modern masters and a refreshing set of changing exhibitions to suit multiple tastes.

 Back in town, we’ve got some of the best independent shops around.
-Make sure to pop in to La Biblioteka for the best in literature and publications.
-The green fingered amongst you must swing by Plantology for lush plants (and top-notch advice on keeping them alive!)
+Make sure to pop into La Biblioteka for the best in literature and publications.
+The green-fingered amongst you must swing by Plantology for lush plants (and top-notch advice on keeping them alive!)

-A short stroll away is Ecclesall Rd.
+A short stroll away is Ecclesall Road.
 Heaving with boutiques, cafes, bars and a little shop named Jojo’s General Store by Rag Parade.
 The rarity of a vintage menswear shop is nothing compared to the rarity of some of the classic pieces in Rag Parade.
-It appears more museum than retail and despite it’s relatively small size, you could spend an entire day in here looking and learning from the owner’s vast knowledge.
+It appears more museum than retail and despite its relatively small size, you could spend an entire day in here looking and learning from the owner’s vast knowledge.

 By this time your stomach is rumbling no doubt, may we suggest Vero Gusto?
-An award winning, authentic Italian restaurant.
-Specialising in fresh, home style cooking executed with real precision and finesse.
+An award-winning, authentic Italian restaurant.
+Specialising in fresh, home-style cooking executed with real precision and finesse.
 The collective office view is that you really can’t go wrong.
 We recommend everything on the menu!

 Saturday evenings in Sheffield can take many forms.
-One of our favourites is to take in a show at one of our infamous, award winning theatres, then a nightcap whilst looking across the city.
-For the best in rooftop bars head to The Roco on Glossop St, or INC in Kelham Island.
+One of our favourites is to take in a show at one of our infamous, award-winning theatres, then a nightcap whilst looking across the city.
+For the best in rooftop bars head to The Roco on Glossop St or INC in Kelham Island.